gristlabs/grist-help/help/lightweight-crm.md

 return min(items.Date) if items else None
 ```

 Paste it in, or type in.
-Use `Shift+Enter` to add new lines when entering multi-line formulas, and
+When typing in multi-line formulas, use `Shift+Enter` to add new lines, and
 `Enter` to save.

 It's also a good time to change the type of this column to "Date".
 Open Column Options, and select